balena-io/docs/pages/learn/develop/runtime.md

 Finally we need to write the `mount.sh` and `unmount.sh` scripts.
 These scripts will use `mount` and `umount` commands in the same way we described on the **Mounting** and **Unmounting** sections above.

-You can find a fully working example of automounting/unmounting devices with UDev rules on this [project]({{ $links.githubPlayground }}/balena-storage).
+You can find a fully working example of automounting/unmounting devices with UDev rules in this [project]({{ $links.githubPlayground }}/balena-storage).

 **Sharing mounted devices across containers**